 Did you know?

-- More than 46 people die every day from overdoses involving prescription opioids.1
+- An average of 41 people die every day from overdoses involving prescription opioids.1

 Recent statistics paint a pretty scary picture of the growing opioid epidemic in the United States, especially concerning prescription opioid misuse and abuse.
 In spite of the emerging research and reported trends, it can be easy to get confused by commonly believed myths.
 If you are prescribed opioid medications, it’s important to be aware of myths and understand the real facts so you can be a responsible patient and ensure you don’t contribute to the opioid crisis.